PsyTeachR/mcs-conv/docs/05-wrangling-2.md

 ```

 <div class="info">
-<p>If you get what looks like an error that says <code>summarise() ungrouping output (override with .groups argument)</code>don’t worry, this isn’t an error it’s just R telling you what it’s done.
-This message was included in a very recent update to the <code>tidyverse</code> which is why it doesn’t appear on some of the walkthrough vidoes.</p>
+<p>If you get what looks like an error that says <code>summarise() ungrouping output (override with .groups argument)</code>don't worry, this isn't an error it's just R telling you what it's done.
+This message was included in a very recent update to the <code>tidyverse</code> which is why it doesn't appear on some of the walkthrough vidoes.</p>
 </div>

 `summarise()` has a range of internal functions that make life really easy, e.g. `mean`, `sum`, `max`, `min`, etc. See the [dplyr cheatsheet](https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf) for more examples.

 <div class="info">
 <p><code>na.rm = TRUE</code> is an argument that we can add when calculating descriptive statistics to tell R what to do if there are missing values.
-In this dataset, there are no missing values but if there were and we asked R to calculate the mean, it would return <code>NA</code> as the result because it doesn’t know how to average nothing.
+In this dataset, there are no missing values but if there were and we asked R to calculate the mean, it would return <code>NA</code> as the result because it doesn't know how to average nothing.
 Remember this argument exists, you will use it often and it save you a lot of time!</p>
 </div>

-* View `pong_data_hits` and enter the number of hits made with the small paddle (50) and the red colour background in this box: <input class='solveme nospaces' size='3' data-answer='["517"]'/>
+* View `pong_data_hits` and enter the number of hits made with the small paddle (50) and the red colour background in this box: <input class='webex-solveme nospaces' size='3' data-answer='["517"]'/>

 **Note:**